SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise04/README.md

 ![New Destination](./images/new_destination.png)

-Provide the `Name` as `cna375-xxx`, where xxx is from your email.
-As we use the email `cna375-395@teched.cloud.sap` in the exercise description, the screenshot shows the name as `cna375-395`.
+Provide the `Name` as `cna375-xxx`, where xxx is the number provided for you by the session instructors.
 Provide `URL` as the one noted from the last step along with the path /booking as shown in the screenshot.
 Click on `New Property` button twice to include the two properties `WebIDEEnabled` and `WebIDEUsage` with values `true` and `odata_gen` respectively.

 Leave the rest of the populated fields as it is and click `Save`.